Branching Out seeks to strengthen Taranaki's future as an emerging food basket of New Zealand.

 This project encourages the region to consider diverse and complementary forms of land use, investment in innovative enterprises, and delivery consumer-focused products to market.
 Project success will result in added wealth to Taranaki’s economy and help our existing food and fibre sector become more resilient, innovative and in-demand.

-This two-year initiative will investigate, explore, package, and pilot potential commercial opportunities in the region and present them as Venture Blueprints.
+This initiative will investigate, explore, package, and pilot potential commercial opportunities in the region and present them as Venture Blueprints.

 These Venture Blueprints will pursue high innovation, high growth and strong market potential.
 They will also serve as an informative and inspirational roadmap to kick-start complementary farm-based activities and associated value chain enterprises in our region.